Need a great base to explore the Amalfi Coast? In many ways Salerno is the best choice of all.

 Other churches worth visiting are the Church of Saint George and the Church of San Pietro a Corte where there are fascinating excavations.

-Small it is, but in one respect the beach is better than most of the other beaches on the Amalfi Coast.
+Although it may seem a bit small, this beach is better than most of the other beaches on the Amalfi Coast.

 How, I hear you ask.